Codecademy/docs/content/general/concepts/full-stack/full-stack.md

 ### MEAN Stack

-The MERN stack is popular for a number of reasons, a couple being that both the front-end and back-end are programmed in JavaScript and that the entire stack is open-source.
+The MEAN stack is popular for a number of reasons, a couple being that both the front-end and back-end are programmed in JavaScript and that the entire stack is open-source.

 - MongoDB: NoSQL database that uses JSON (BSON)
 - Express.js: Back-end framework for Node.js applications.